Willie169/Android-Non-Root/README.md

 - Open the left menu.
 - Tap **Add storage ...**.
 - Tap **SFTP server**.
 - Input necessary information.
 Hostname, Port, etc. means those of the SSH server.
-Leave path empty or type `/` to mount `/`.
+Leave path empty to mount the whole file system of the server side.
 - You can manage the file system of the SSH server like managing local storage now.
 ### Further Readings and References about OpenSSH with Linux and Termux
 - [https://www.openssh.com/](https://www.openssh.com/)